Weilheim in Oberbayern

 Weilheim in Oberbayern (/de/, lit.
 'Weilheim in Upper Bavaria'; officially Weilheim i.OB) is a town in Germany, the capital of the district Weilheim-Schongau in the south of Bavaria.
 Weilheim has an old city-wall, historic houses and a museum.

+Geography & Geomorphology

+Geography

+The town is located in the landscape of the Alpine Foreland between Munich to the north and Garmisch-Partenkirchen to the south.
+The Ammer flows through the town.

+Weilheim lies in a basin that was carved out by repeated advances of the Isar-Loisach Glacier over the past 2.6 million years.
+The glacier was also responsible for the formation of the Ammersee, which was once significantly larger and extended southward as far as Weilheim.

+Geomorphology

+In particular, the glacial advance during the Würm glaciation, which began 115,000 years ago and ended about 10,000 years ago, has strongly shaped the current landscape of the region.
+For example, the “Gögerl” south of Weilheim was formed when the glacier, during its retreat about 18,000 years ago near Weilheim, deposited debris and rocks along its flanks for several hundred years (lateral moraine).

+The Weilheimer Moos (the "Weilheim wetland"), was formed (similar to the Murnau wetland) by sand and clay particles that were deposited by the Ur-Ammer River into the eroded, water-filled basin after the glacier melted.
+While the Ammersee became increasingly silted up as a result of this deposition, the lake sediments still prevent surface water from seeping away today, thus creating the foundation for the lowland bog area known as the Weilheimer Moos.

 Local history

 Up to the 18th century

 The oldest traces of human settlement date back to the Bronze Age and there were grave finds from the Late Roman era.
 The name Weilheim is interpreted as a home to the Roman villas (land estates).
 There are, however, several other theories for the roots of the name.
 Upper Bavaria came in Roman hands through commander Drusus.
 The Romans built "Via Raetia" in 200 AD, which led over the Brenner Pass to Augsburg.
 This Roman road ran through the Weilheim area.
 Around 476 AD, the Romans withdrew southwards and the Bavarians came into the region.